GabeScott/standard-works-vault/General Conference/2006 October - The Faith to Move Mountains.md

 # The Faith to Move Mountains

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2006 General Conference*

+>*Increased faith is what we most need.
+Without it, the work would stagnate.
+With it, no one can stop its progress.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/the-faith-to-move-mountains?lang=eng)